KrissNord/forbidden-realms/docs/book/chapter_04_validation.md

     """
     Check that all locations are reachable from the starting location.

-    Uses breadth-first search to find all reachable locations, then compares to the full list.
+    Uses breadth-first search (BFS) to find all reachable locations, then compares to the full list.

+    Args:
+        locations: Dictionary of all location data
+        console: Rich console for output
+        settings: Game settings

+    Returns:
+        True if all locations reachable, False if any unreachable
     """
     if not locations:
         return True  # No locations = nothing to validate

     # TODO: Set starting location
+    # (This should be where the player starts the game)
     starting_location = "village_entrance"

-    # TODO: Create sets for visited and to_visit
+    # TODO: Create sets for visited and to_visit queue
-    visited = set()  # Locations we've seen to_visit = [starting_location]  # Queue of locations to check
+    visited = set()  # Locations we've already explored to_visit = [starting_location]  # Queue of locations to check (FIFO)

     # TODO: While there are locations to visit
+    # Hint: while to_visit:
     while # ???:

         # TODO: Get next location from queue